 Wondering how to stay in touch with your children while you are here?
 Or how to talk with them about what has happened and your time with us?
 Talk over these ideas with us early in your stay.

-Send a personal message
+Pass on a message

 Not feeling up to talking with your kids today?
-Our staff can support you to get a message through to help reassure them.
+Our staff can pass on a message from you to help reassure them.